gryfai/mcp-uptime-kuma-open/README.md

 It is open to for personal use and small companies can freely use this internally for their operations.
 See our license for more information.
 This version is released under the BSL license.
 We do provide a hosted solution with more functionality baked in to the closed source version.
+If you want the more advanced version, please contact us on hello (at) gryfai.com

 # The open version
 This version is exposing a limited but useful set of tools to interact with